beave/botlogic/README.md

 <b>Download the PDF</b>
 https://github.com/beave/botlogic/raw/master/Trolling-The-Trolls-And-The-Trolls-That-Troll-Them.pdf

-Please check back later.
-We will be updating the README.md with links to the presentations video & presentation material.

 If you have any questions about the presentation or the source code,  please open an issue. ( https://github.com/beave/botlogic/issues )